 Doctors usually remove localised prostate cancer with surgery.
 There are several ways to do this, and it is not clear yet which one is best.

 - robot assisted surgery

-There is research going on comparing the different types of surgery.
-Researchers want to find out how long men have to stay in hospital with each type of surgery, side effects and to see if the cancer comes back after surgery.
+Recent research compared different types of surgery.
+Researchers wanted to find out how long men have to stay in hospital with each type of surgery, side effects and to see if the cancer comes back after surgery.

 Researchers are also looking at how a drug usually used for treating diabetes (metformin) can affect the prostate tissue.
 They look at the prostate tissue when it's removed during surgery.